Rajesh241199/Projects/Medical Insurance cost prediction/Readme.md

 **Steps For Buliding a  Model**

-1.Display Top 5 Rows of The Dataset
+1. Display Top 5 Rows of The Dataset

 2. Check Last 5 Rows of The Dataset
 3. Find Shape of Our Dataset (Number of Rows And Number of Columns)